wbcmedia/wbcmedia.github.io/draft.md

 **_Lord Naff_** : That would be most kind.
 Easy on the absinthe Freddie...
 I fear it affects my dreams.

-- Freddie mixes his drink and passes it to him
+- Freddie pours liquid from the bottle into a small shot glass
-- Lord Naff necks it
+- Lord Naff necks it and hands it back to Freddie

 **_Freddie_** : One more your lordship?

 **_Lord Naff_** : No no no!
 Well maybe just one.
 A little larger this time?

-- Freddie goes back to the drinks trolley
+- Freddie goes back to the drinks trolley and begins pouring a larger glass
 - Mrs Buttermuffin enters carrying a basket with a teacloth covering

 **_Mrs Buttermuffin_** : How's my favourite lord of the manor this evening?